MEMBER BENEFITS INCLUDE:

 These are the sample libraries and instruments in my project templates that I use on the majority of my songs.

 Electric and Acoustic Guitars: Various Evolution Electric and Acoustic Guitars – too many to list.
-Just about all of them.

 Electric Bass Guitar: Evolution Basses – Evolution bass guitars.
 Just about all of them.
 If it’s Beatle-esque, the Evolution Violin Bass or Rick Bass.
-For most other stuff, my most commonly choose electric basses are the Evolution Roundwound and Flatwound basses.
+For most other stuff, my most commonly chosen electric basses are the Evolution Roundwound and Flatwound basses.

 Acoustic Drums: Superior Drummer 3.0 is to me, pretty close to the equivalent of what Evolution guitars and bass are for me.
 SD 3 lets me create Frankenstein kits — including with snares, cymbals and drums I actually own or have owned and love — it allows me to mix and match snares, bass drums, cymbals, and toms from various SDx and ezX libraries and do all the effects I want inside the plugin — which enables me to then save that as a preset to use on other projects.
 It also works great with electronic drum kits (MIDI controllers).
 All of that makes SD3 my go to choice for acoustic drum samples.
 The other choices I tend to use are NI’s Studio Drummer (they have a kit that sounds just like how I tuned my drums back in the day) and Abbey Road Drummer Series.
 I think those two lines are seriously underrated.
 I’ve used to use AD2 a lot in the past, but I never loved the sound of the snares or toms due to the tone/tunning and decay just not being long enough for my tastes.
 I feel both ToonTrack and NI nail this area and are far superior choices sound-wise.
 Consequently, I rarely use AD2 anymore and wish they’d bring out the next version and give Toontrack some serious competition.

-While I have other sample libraries that regularly appear in my templates for strings, brass, percussion, synth, etc. I really wouldn’t count them as go tos the way the above instruments are.
+While I have other sample libraries that regularly appear in my templates for brass, percussion, etc. I really wouldn’t count them as go tos the way the above instruments are.
 I tend to play sample libraries of instruments I play — or used to play prior to getting tendinitis — in real life.

+LinkedMusicians Founder.
 Your friend who keeps the beat.

 If I wasn’t doing Citizen Regen songs, mine would be